Request a call

 3. Poor communication skills can be a problem.
 Being an expert in your field does not mean being able to quickly explain processes to others.
 This needs to be taken into account when determining methods of knowledge transfer.

-Knowledge Transfer Plan — Steps and Tips
+Knowledge Transfer Plan (KT Plan): Steps and Tips

-#1—Identify Relevant Knowledge
+#1 Identify Relevant Knowledge

-The basis of effective knowledge transfer is to determine what information you need to collect.
+The basis of an effective knowledge transfer plan is to determine what information you need to collect.
 Not all knowledge is necessary or important—this is essential to understand when planning to collect information.
 In the majority of cases, project managers identify knowledge that is most important.

 If you don’t have a PMO for now, we’ve made a small pool of the core knowledge elements that need to be collected in terms of three different levels:

-The NIX team has experienced knowledge transfers of different complexities, thus we help you identify the most critical knowledge with our team of experts.
+The NIX team has experienced knowledge transfers of different complexities, thus we can help you identify the most critical knowledge with our team of experts.

 #2 Collect and Capture Obtaining Knowledge